-If you’re leaving during a peak time, then consider splitting your ticket to see whether part of the journey could be off peak.
-It’s also worth seeing whether there’s an alternative route that’s off peak.
+If you’re leaving during a peak time, then consider splitting your ticket (see below) to see whether part of the journey could be off-peak.
+It’s also worth seeing whether there’s an alternative route that’s off-peak.

-You could reduce the cost of a journey from Ipswich to Sheffield by 88% by splitting at Doncaster
+You could reduce the cost of a journey from Ipswich to Sheffield by 43% by splitting at Peterborough and Doncaster.

 This ticketing hack allows you to pick up the cheapest fares for different parts of your route, capitalising on advance tickets and off-peak fare changes.